Journal of Southeast European and Black Sea Studies

 The Journal of Southeast European and Black Sea Studies is the official journal of ELIAMEP, published four times a year by Taylor & Francis Group (Routledge Journals, London).
 All research articles published in this journal have undergone rigorous peer review, based on initial editor screening and anonymized refereeing by at least two anonymous referees.

 The Journal of Southeast European and Black Sea Studies has been included in the ISI Social Science Citation Index (SSCI).
 Starting from the issues published in 2007, our publication will be indexed and abstracted in the following: The Social Sciences Citation Index®; Social Scisearch®; and the Journal Citation Reports/ Social Sciences Edition.
-The Journal will receive its first Impact Factor in 2010.
+The Journal received its first Impact Factor in 2010.

 Print ISSN: 1468-3857